The following Heidelberg scholarships are available to first-time Freshman enrolling for the 2014-15 Academic Year.

 Must be a member of Phi Theta Kappa, have attempted at least 15 semester hours or 23 quarter hours and earned a 3.5 or higher GPA.
 Full time enrollment required.
 You must provide documentation of membership by presenting your membership card or through designation on your college transcript.
 Phi Theta Kappa Award can be added to the Transfer Academic Award.

 Additional scholarship opportunities may be available to Transfer Students through the Ohio Transfer Council (OTC).
 For more information about these scholarships, please visit the OTC website.

-Other Heidelberg Scholarships and Grants available to both first-time Freshman and Transfer Students include the following:
+Available to both first-time Freshman and Transfer Students

 Must be a resident of a state other than Ohio.
 Renewable for four years.

 Member of the United Church of Christ.
 Letter of recommendation from minister.
 Renewable for four years.